metabase/metabase/docs/enterprise-guide/whitelabeling.md

 ## Font

 This is the primary font used in charts and throughout the Metabase application (your "instance font").
-To set up a font, see [Fonts](../administration-guide/fonts.md).
+See [Fonts](../enterprise-guide/fonts.md).

 ## Color palette